SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/endpoint/sekoiaio.md

 ### Installation

-The Endpoint Detection Agent is a binary which you can easily install on Windows or Linux systems, after having created a dedicated intake on SEKOIA.IO XDR.
+The Endpoint Detection Agent is easy to install on Windows or Linux systems once you created a dedicated intake key on SEKOIA.IO XDR.

 === "Windows"

-    The following command must be executed **as an administrator**:
+    The following commands must be executed **as an administrator**:

     ```shell
     agent.exe -install -instake_key <INTAKE_KEY>